-This course provides an introduction to the discipline of English through the study of particular topics, issues, genres, or authors.
+An introduction to the discipline of English through the study of particular topics, issues, genres, or authors.
 Subtitles of "Reader and Text" help students develop a working vocabulary for analyzing texts and relating texts to contexts; understand the theoretical questions that inform all critical conversations about textual meaning and value; and participate competently, as writers, in the ongoing conversation about texts and theory that constitutes English as a field of study.
-(May be taken for credit twice under different subtitles.)
 Credits: 4(4-0)